-I come from New York where the water is brilliantly soft.
-It’s great for skin, great for hair, and (perhaps most importantly) great for bagels and pizza.
-Within my first week in Philly, I began to notice that my hair was behaving quite strangely.
+In New York where I come from, the water is brilliantly soft.
+It’s great for skin, hair, and perhaps most importantly, bagels and pizza.
+After just one week in Philly, I noticed my hair was behaving strangely.
 It was dry and straw-like.
 It felt brittle and lifeless.
 It was extremely knotty and almost sticky to the touch.
-I had no idea what was going wrong, and then it finally hit me: It was the change in water.
+I had no idea what was going wrong, and then it finally hit me: it was the change in water.

-Hard water is water that contains a large amount of minerals.
+Hard water, basically, is water that contains a large amount of minerals.
 Mineral content in water can vary from state to state – even from city to city.
-While it’s not harmful to your health, hard water can bring serious problems to your skin and hair, adding to them a buildup of minerals and drying them out.
-If you’ve ever moved from a soft water city to a hard water city, I know you can feel my pain.
-But don’t fret my dears, because hard water does not have to ruin your life!
+While it’s not harmful to your health, hard water can bring serious problems to your skin and hair, creating a buildup of minerals that ultimately dries them out.
+If you’ve ever moved from a soft water city to a hard water city, I know you feel my pain.
+But don’t fret — hard water does not have to ruin your life!

-After three months of researching and experimenting, I’m finally figuring out the best ways to bring hard water hair back to its naturally beautiful state.
-Here are my tips on how to beat hard water hair:
+After three months of researching and experimenting, I’ve figured out 4 key ways to return your hair to its naturally beautiful state:

 Yes, these exist!
-Showerhead water filters work just like drinking water filters by enhancing pH balance, filtering out unwanted chemicals and letting only the good stuff pass through!
-These filters are built into their own showerheads, so just be prepared to replace your entire showerhead.
-They vary in price depending on their various functions and designs, but you can get a good one from Aquasana for around $70!
+Shower head water filters work just like drinking water filters by encouraging pH balance, and filtering out unwanted chemicals!
+These filters are normally built into existing shower heads, so be prepared to replace the entire piece.
+They vary in price depending on their various functions and designs.

-Chelating shampoos are specifically designed to prevent and remove mineral buildup in your hair.
-A chelating agent will chemically bind to minerals, removing them before you even have a chance to notice that they’re there.
-Some shampoo companies throw around words like “clarifying,” “chelating,” and “neutralizing,” so to be sure you’re using the right product, look for one that has the ingredient EDTA.
-Because a chelating shampoo will strip your hair, they should only be used about once a week, and should be followed with an intensely moisturizing conditioner.
+Chelating shampoos are specifically designed to prevent and remove existing mineral buildup in your hair.
+A chelating agent will chemically bind to minerals, removing them before you even have a chance to notice they’re there.
+Some shampoo companies throw around words like “clarifying,” “chelating,” and “neutralizing,” so to be sure you’re using the right product.
+Look for one that has the ingredient EDTA.
+Because a chelating shampoo strips hair, it should only be used once per week, and followed with an intensely moisturizing conditioner.

-This is one thing I have not yet tried, but plan to do this week!
-A vinegar rinse will not only remove buildup from your hair, but also give it bounce and shine!
-Mix 1/3 cup of apple cider vinegar with 1 qt. of distilled water.
-First shampoo your hair and rinse well.
+A vinegar rinse will not only remove buildup from your hair, but also provide bounce and shine!
+Mix 1/3 cup of apple cider vinegar with 1 qt distilled water.
+First, shampoo your hair and rinse well.
 Apply the mixture, leave on for a few seconds, and rinse with cold water.
-There’s no need to condition afterwards.
-Due to the acidic nature of vinegar, use this rinse only once a week – perhaps alternating weeks with your chelating shampoo, if you choose to use one of those, as well.
+There’s no need to condition afterward.
+Due to the acidic nature of vinegar, use this rinse only once per week – perhaps alternating weeks with your chelating shampoo.

-Argan oil is an amazing product that will make your hair the shiniest, most moisturized, and healthiest looking it has ever been.
-Hard water will dry out your hair and argan oil will restore the moisture right away.
-Simply apply to damp hair after you get out of the shower and style as usual!
-You can apply to your ends only or all over, depending on how dry your hair is.
-Just be careful not to use too much (or any at all) by your roots, as this could cause your hair to appear greasy.
-UPDATE: Make sure you choose pure argan oil rather than a silicone-based hair product that will only contain a small amount.
-A good choice is Josie Maran 100% Pure Argan Oil.
-(Thanks for your comments on this!)
+If hard water has dried out your hair, argan oil will restore the moisture right away.
+Simply apply to damp hair post-shower, and style as usual.
+You can apply either to your ends or all over, depending on how dry your hair is.
+Be mindful of how much you apply near your roots, as this could cause unwanted greasiness.
+And be sure to look for pure argan oil vs. a silicone-based product that may only contain a small amount.